log-test/simple-rest-file-search-api/README.md

-# HMRC Simple Checkout Cart applicaiton
+# Simple Checkout Cart applicaiton

 This is a simple two step checkout application that calculates the apples and oranges price